zkp2p/zkp2p-client-sdk/packages/client-sdk/README.md

 - getAccountIntent(address): reads current intent view from chain

 See TypeScript types exported from the package for full shapes.

+## SSR and Extension

+- The extension entry `@zkp2p/client-sdk/extension` is browser-only.
+In SSR environments (Next.js), use dynamic import or guards to avoid referencing `window` during server rendering.

 ## Callbacks and Errors